OffBroadway/flippydrive/source/installation.rst

 Step 2: Prepare FlippyDrive
 ```````````````````````````

 Fold the flex along the perforation as seen below.
-When viewing the flex, make sure the fold along the perforation results in the crease pointing "upward" like a 'W' on the side of the flex with a triangle sybmol.
+When viewing the flex, make sure the fold along the perforation results in the crease pointing "upward" like a 'W' on the side of the flex with a triangle symbol.

 .. note::
     The flex is quite forgiving to excessive force, but it is undesirable to form a sharp fold.
 As long as it can seat into the connector, it will function.